Havard-SL/simula-matrix-framework-rust/README.md

 All the structs are inside the "structs" module.

-Any implementation that is not part of a new trait lies with its corresponding struct.
+Any implementation that is not part of a new trait lies with its corresponding struct, as well as some functions that heavily depend on those structs.

 Any new traits is found in the "structs::traits" module.
 Any implementation corresponding to these traits are found with their respective trait definitions.